Mount Aloysius College

 A WELL-ESTABLISHED FOUNDATION

-MAC’s core curriculum helps students become analytical and reflective.
+MAC’s core curriculum helps students become analytical and reflective with considerable emphasis placed on writing.
 Students learn to approach their work within the context of the larger world beyond MAC’s borders.
-Considerable emphasis is placed on writing.
 It’s a “classic” college curriculum, reinvented for today’s career-centric students.

 An even higher level of intellectual inquiry awaits within the MAC Honors Program.
 Throughout honors students’ four years, they get to interact with professors and other peers to hone their skills in critical thinking, persuasive writing, and group leadership.